 GOAL: This research will facilitate high throughput analyses of pathological arterial remodeling in genetically manipulated or pharmacologically treated mice and produce new therapeutic approaches for treating cardiovascular and cerebrovascular diseases.
 The data generated in this project will be used to support a collaborative NIH research grant (at R01 level) whose goal is to explore the biomechanics of vascular tissues to improve the treatment and diagnosis of cardiovascular diseases.
 Our findings in mice could produce a diagnostic tool for evaluating pathological arterial remodeling in humans.

 PROJECT TITLE: ROLE OF MECHANICS IN ETIOLOGY OF CONGENITAL TALIPES EQUINOVARUS

-INVESTIGATORS: Catherin K. Kuo, Associate Professor, Department of Biomedical Engineering; Mark Buckley, Assistant Professor, Department of Biomedical Engineering; Natasha O' Malley, Assistant Professor, Deparment of Orthopaedics
+INVESTIGATORS: Catherine K. Kuo, Associate Professor, Department of Biomedical Engineering; Mark Buckley, Assistant Professor, Department of Biomedical Engineering; Natasha O' Malley, Assistant Professor, Department of Orthopaedics

 GOAL: Corrective treatment of congenital talipes equinovarus (clubfoot) involves a tedious 4-year process of surgery and leg bracing.
 Unfortunately, recurrence by the age of 10 is reported as high as 37%, and advancements in treatments have been limited by unknown etiology.
 This project will develop novel in vitro and in vivo experimental models to investigate the role of aberrant mechanical loading of embryonic tendons in the development of clubfoot.
 The findings of this study will help motivate novel prevention or treatment strategies for nearly 200,000 babies born with clubfoot each year.